MeGysssTaa/keiko-plugin-inspector/README.md

 * inspecting bytecode of plugins at startup and check them for potentially unsafe operations or malware, including "Force-OP";

 * monitoring and restricting nearly every single action plugins do, including network connectivity, file access, natives linkage, and more, with an easy to use and understand rules syntax;

+* checking the integrity of installed plugins, ensuring they are not artificially modified or infected;

 * ***[planned]*** detecting suspicious behavior of plugins at runtime.